Visa policy of Afghanistan

 Citizens of all countries require a travel visa to visit Afghanistan.
-The only exemptions are travelers born in Afghanistan, including those born to at least one Afghan citizen parent or whose parent was born in Afghanistan.
+The only case allowing visa free access to ordinary passport holders is if the traveler was born in Afghanistan or to Afghan parents, including those born to at least one Afghan citizen parent or whose parent was born in Afghanistan.
+Since 2026, however, citizens of almost all countries of the world can obtain a visitor e-Visa online, with some exceptions.

-Following the 2021 takeover of the country by the Taliban, diplomatic missions of Afghanistan set up by the former government, the Islamic Republic of Afghanistan, were instructed by the Taliban to continue their work, and the Taliban government is accepting visas issued by these missions for entry into Afghanistan.
-Some missions have stopped issuing visas, while others have continued to issue them.

 In June 2022, government spokesman Zabiullah Mujahid said: "Anyone can visit Afghanistan for the purpose of humanitarian activities and tourism."
 Between March 2023 and March 2024, nearly 28,000 foreigners visited Afghanistan for work and tourism purposes.

-As of July 2024, authorities in Afghanistan no longer accept visas issued in diplomatic missions of Afghanistan in the United Kingdom, Belgium, Germany, Switzerland, Austria, France, Italy, Greece, Poland, Sweden, Norway, Canada and Australia.
+Israeli passports are not accepted for travel to Afghanistan, a policy that predates Taliban rule and reflects Afghanistan's continuous non-recognition of Israeli statehood.

+Despite the Taliban's denial of Taiwanese statehood, the Taiwanese passport is valid for travel to Afghanistan, and Taiwanese citizens are eligible for the tourist e-Visa.